 Continue on west on Government Street to Bayou Street and head south to Big Zion A.M.E.
 Church c.
 1868, 1896.
 Formed in 1842 by a group of slaves who left what is now Government Street United Methodist Church.
 In 1865, Ferdinand Smith was ordained by Bishop J.J.
 Clinton – the first black elder ordained by a black bishop in the state.
 In 1896 stucco over brick was used to build the distinctive Romanesque Revival facade and steeple.
 Faith and perseverance has made this congregation an important spiritual and cultural center for over 170 years.
 Across from Big Zion notice thebrick walls of Church Street Graveyard c.
 1819-1899.When acquired in 1819, Church Street Graveyard lay one half mile beyond the city limits.
 Prominent individuals from Mobile's past are buried here, many in raised tombs.
 Return to Government Street and head east to Dearborn Street.
 On the corner of Dearborn Street rests the Kennedy House c.
 1857.
 Built by Joshua Kennedy, the house remained in the family until 1923.
 It then served as the Seaman's Bethel and later housed the America Legion.
 Winning the first Architectural Award presented by the Historic Mobile Preservation Society in 1950, the house was in serious disrepair until recently undergoing a 1.5 million dollar renovation by the 1857 Foundation.
-The house house now been restored to its former glory.
+The house has now been restored to its former glory.